AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

-# Lab 02: Analyze images in the Azure AI Foundry portal
+# Lab 02: Analyze images in the Microsoft Foundry

 ## Lab overview

-**Azure AI Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
-In this exercise, you will use Azure AI Vision in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.
+**Azure Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
+In this exercise, you will use Azure Vision in Microsoft Foundry, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.

 Suppose the fictitious retailer *Northwind Traders* has decided to implement a "smart store", in which AI services monitor the store to identify customers requiring assistance, and direct employees to help them.
-By using Azure AI Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.
+By using Azure Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.

 ## Lab Objectives

 In this lab, you will perform:
-- Task 1: Create a project in the Azure AI Foundry portal
+- Task 1: Create a project in the Microsoft Foundry
 - Task 2: Generate captions for an image
 - Task 3: Tagging images
 - Task 4: Object detection

-## Task 1: Create a project in the Azure AI Foundry portal
+## Task 1: Create a project in the Microsoft Foundry

-In this task, we are setting up a project in Azure AI Foundry by creating and configuring an AI services environment for further experimentation.
+In this task, we are setting up a project in Microsoft Foundry by creating and configuring an AI services environment for further experimentation.

-1. Right-click on the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Azure AI Foundry portal.
+1. Right-click on the [Microsoft Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Microsoft Foundry.

    ![](./media/3-27.png)

-1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.
+1. On the Welcome to Microsoft Foundry page, Click on **Sign in** in the top right corner.

    ![](./media/17-18.png)